CiscoDevNet/finesse-sample-code/EditCallVariablesTaskManagementSampleGadget/README.md

-# Cisco Finesse - Edit Call Variables Sample Task Gadget
+# Cisco Finesse - Edit Call Variables Task Management Sample Gadget

-The Edit Call Variables sample task gadget demonstrates the following functionality:
+The Edit Call Variables task management sample gadget demonstrates the following functionality:
 1. View the Call Variable Layout for a task as configured by Admin
 2. If the Call Variable is editable, the Agent can edit its value and Save
 3. If the Call Variable value is saved successfully, a message Saved successfully is shown